15 Chilling Facts You Never Knew About the Winter Solstice

 Its name is Latin

 The word “solstice” is derived from two Latin words: “sol,” which means “sun,” and “sistere,” which means “to stand still.”
 On the winter solstice, the sun reaches its southern-most position (directly above the Tropic of Capricorn) and appears to stand still.
 Fitting, right?
+Get out of the cold this season with these cheap winter vacations!

 But it also has other names